IasonSar/BAD/README.md

 ## Installing Dependencies on Ubuntu Linux 12.04
 ### 1. Installing PCAN Linux Driver
   todo
 ### 2. Installing PCAN-Basic API
   todo

 Changelist
 ----------
 * 0.4 - Additional changes to higher level.
  * Adding more functionality in Higher BAD Level, with higher level functions for grasping and signal filtering.
  * Bug fixes
 * 0.3 - Adding the kinematics of the robot
 * 0.2 - Changing the layered structure of the program.
-The first tier (CANbus.cpp) is now independed from upper levels.
+ * The first tier (CANbus.cpp) is now independent from upper levels.
 * 0.1 - initial release